hornos/flock/README.md

     flock play @@ww roles/hpc/gluster --extra-vars="master=ww-01"

-Login to the master node and bootstrap the cluster:
+Login to the master node and bootstrap the cluster (as root):

     /root/gluster_bootstrap